vlevit/key-seq.el/README.md

 # key-seq.el

-key-seq.el provides a way to map pairs of sequentially and quickly pressed keys to commands.
+key-seq.el provides a way to map pairs of sequentially but quickly pressed keys to commands.
 It includes two interactive functions:
 `key-seq-define-global` and `key-seq-define` which are complementary to `key-chord-*` functions found in [key-chord.el].
 The difference is